bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/assignment.md

 ## Part 2 - Add Some Classes

-Create a new file in your lambdata folder called `student.py`
+Create a new file in your bloomdata folder called `student.py`

 - Create a parent class called `Student` that has at least two attributes and two methods associated with it.